-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 District Attendance Rate According to the 2022-23 CALPADS 14.2 Student Absences Report, the District attendance rate was 92.6%.
-23-24 CAPADS EOY data will be certified in July of 2024; however, preliminary attendance data in the PowerSchool Attendance Summary by Grade report indicates the 23-24 District attendance rate was 93.7% Maintain a district attendance rate above 95% using the CALPADS 14.2 Student Absences Report
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 According to the 2022-23 CALPADS 14.2 Student Absences Report, the District attendance rate was 92.6%.
+23-24 CALPADS EOY data will be certified in July of 2024; however, preliminary attendance data in the PowerSchool Attendance Summary by Grade report indicates the 23-24 District attendance rate was 93.7% Maintain a district attendance rate above 95% using the CALPADS 14.2 Student Absences Report

-2 Chronic Absentee Rate According to the 2023 CA School Dashboard, the percentage of chronically absent students were as follows: 25.3% of all students 31.2% of socioeconomically disadvantaged students 32.9% of homeless students 33.3% of students with a disability 25.9% of foster youth 24.5% English learners To reduce the percentage of chronically absent students by 5% for all student groups.
-3 Chronic Absentee Rate Kindergarten According to Attention 2 Attendance (A2A) reports, the chronic absentee rate for Kinder students in 26.59%.
+2 Chronic Absentee Rate According to the 2023 CA School Dashboard, the percentage of chronically absent students were as follows: 25.3% of all students 31.2% of socioeconomically disadvantaged students 32.9% of homeless students 33.3% of students with a disability 25.9% of foster youth 24.5% English learners 33.9% African American 25.9% Hispanic 31.7% Two or More Races To reduce the percentage of chronically absent students by 5% for all student groups.
+3 Chronic Absentee Rate Kindergarten According to 2023-2024 Attention 2 Attendance (A2A) reports, the chronic absentee rate for Kinder students is 26.59%.
 To reduce the chronic absentee rate for kinder to less than 20%.

-4 California Healthy Kids Parent Survey Engagement In the 2023-2024 CHKS the following was reported: 27% of parents "strongly agree" and 40% agree that the school allows input and welcomes parents' contributions 3 In the CHKS the following was reported: 30% of parents "strongly agree" and 45% agree that the school allows input and welcomes parents' contributions
+4 Chronic Absentee Groups (A2A) According to preliminary data pulled in May, 2024, from the A2A system, the percentage of chronically absent students are as follows: 19% of all students 25% of socioeconomically disadvantaged students 27% of homeless students 25% of students with a disability 19% English learners 25% African American 20% Hispanic 24% Two or More Races To reduce the percentage of chronically absent students by 5% for all student groups.
+5 California Healthy Kids Parent Survey Engagement In the 2023-2024 CHKS the following was reported: 27% of parents "strongly agree" and 40% agree that the school allows input and welcomes parents' contributions In the CHKS the following was reported: 30% of parents "strongly agree" and 45% agree that the school allows input and welcomes parents' contributions

-5 California Healthy Kids Parent Survey School Climate In the 2023-2024 CHKS the following was reported: 88% of parents "strongly agree" or "Agree" school promotes academic success for all students 88% of parents "strongly agree" or "Agree" school is a safe place for child 72% of parents "strongly agree" or "Agree" school promotes respect of cultural beliefs/practices In the CHKS the following was reported: Maintain a minimum of 90% of parents "strongly agree" or "Agree" school promotes academic success for all students Maintain a minimum of 90% of parents "strongly agree" or "Agree" school is a safe place for child Maintain a minimum of 80% of parents "strongly agree" or "Agree" school promotes respect of cultural beliefs/practices 6 Parent Participation in Parent Teacher Conferences 100% of parents of low performing students, low income, English learners, and foster youth were highly encouraged to attend parent teacher conferences.
-Conducted conferences held during the 2022-2023 school year totals, 7,318, which includes 5,255 elementary student conferences and 2,063 middle school conferences.
+6 California Healthy Kids Parent Survey School Climate In the 2023-2024 CHKS the following was reported: 88% of parents "strongly agree" or "Agree" school promotes academic success for all students 88% of parents "strongly agree" or "Agree" school is a safe place for my child 72% of parents "strongly agree" or "Agree" school promotes respect of cultural beliefs/practices In the CHKS the following was reported: Maintain a minimum of 90% of parents "strongly agree" or "Agree" school promotes academic success for all students Maintain a minimum of 90% of parents "strongly agree" or "Agree" school is a safe place for my child Maintain a minimum of 80% of parents "strongly agree" or "Agree" school promotes respect of cultural beliefs/practices 7 Parent Participation in Parent Teacher Conferences 100% of parents of low performing students, low income, English learners, and foster youth were highly encouraged to attend parent teacher conferences.
+Conducted conferences held during the 2023-2024 school year totals, 7,318, which includes 5,255 elementary student conferences and 2,063 middle school conferences.
 100% of parents of low performing students, low income, English learners, and foster youth continue to be highly encouraged to attend parent teacher conferences with parent participation rates increasing annually.
-7 Middle School Drop Out Rate According to 2022-23 CALPADS report 8.1, the middle school drop out rate was 0.
+8 Middle School Drop Out Rate According to 2022-23 CALPADS report 8.1, the middle school drop out rate was 0.
 According to CALPADS report 8.1, maintain a middle school drop out rate of 0.